Moisturizing Oils Vs. Sealing Oils – What’s The Difference?

 Is argan oil a sealing oil or moisturizing oil?

 Argan oil is both a sealing and moisturizing oil.
-It implies that it can seal the strand on the surface while also penetrating the hair.
+It implies that it can seal the strand on the surface while also penetrating the hair and helps in scalp care and hair care.

 Can you mix moisturizing and sealing oils?

-Yes, if your hair has a coarser texture, it is more prone to dry out quicker.
+Yes, if you have a coarse hair texture, it is more prone to dry out quicker.
 Hence, you can apply a combination of moisturizing and sealing oils in addition to your other products to help preserve moisture.

 Is shea butter a moisturizer or sealant?